Admissions and Academic Program Procedures

 The TOEFL Bulletin of Information and registration form may also be obtained in a number of cities outside the United States, and are often available at American embassies and consulates, Offices of the United States Information Service (USIS), United States educational commissions and foundations abroad, and binational centers.

 Students seeking Taiwanese editions of the TOEFL should apply to:

 2-1 Hsuchow Road

 TOEFL scores should be sent directly to Missouri S&T, using school code 6876.

 II.
 Take the International English Language Testing System (IELTS) exam.

-The minimum acceptable overall band score on the IELTS exam is listed on each department’s website or entry in the areas of study sections of this catalog.
+The minimum acceptable overall band score on the IELTS exam is 6.5 for campus.
+Departmental minimums are listed on each department’s website or entry in the areas of study sections of this catalog.

 Students may obtain test information from: